Best Side Trips On Manaslu Circuit Trek

 • Spot Himalayan wildlife like blue sheep, Himalayan marmots, yak herds, and possibly lammergeiers and griffon vultures.

-Samdo Ri Hike
+Samdo Ri Viewpoint Hike

 Manaslu Trek